labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step2.md

 # Handling Exceptions in Generators

-In this step, you will learn how to handle exceptions in generators and coroutines using the `throw()` method.
+In this step, we're going to learn how to handle exceptions in generators and coroutines.
+But first, let's understand what exceptions are.
+An exception is an event that occurs during the execution of a program and disrupts the normal flow of the program's instructions.
+In Python, we can use the `throw()` method to handle exceptions in generators and coroutines.

 ## Understanding Coroutines

-A coroutine is a specialized type of generator that can both consume values (through the `send()` method) and yield values.
-The `cofollow.py` file contains a simple coroutine implementation.
+A coroutine is a special type of generator.
+Unlike regular generators that mainly yield values, coroutines can both consume values (using the `send()` method) and yield values.
+The `cofollow.py` file has a simple implementation of a coroutine.

-Open the `cofollow.py` file in the WebIDE editor:
+Let's open the `cofollow.py` file in the WebIDE editor.
+Here's the code inside:

 ```python
 def consumer(func):